-Permission to make digital/hard copy of all or part of this material without fee for personal or classroom use provided that the copies are not made or distributed for profit or commercial advantage, the ACM copyright/server notice, the title of the publication, and its date appear, and notice is given that copying is by permission of the ACM, Inc. To copy otherwise, to republish, to post on servers, or to redistribute to lists requires prior specific permission and/or a fee. © 2003 ACM 1529-3785/03/1000-0001 \$5.00 quantifier and eigenvariables in proof search and the specification of computations.
+Permission to make digital/hard copy of all or part of this material without fee for personal or classroom use provided that the copies are not made or distributed for profit or commercial advantage, the ACM copyright/server notice, the title of the publication, and its date appear, and notice is given that copying is by permission of the ACM, Inc. To copy otherwise, to republish, to post on servers, or to redistribute to lists requires prior specific permission and/or a fee. © 2004 ACM 1529-3785/04/1200-0001 \$5.00

-There are, of course, at least a couple ways to prove the universally quantified formula $\forall{\tau} x.B$.
+There are, of course, at least a few ways to prove the universally quantified formula $\forall{\tau}x.B$.
 The extensional approach attempts to prove B[t/x] for all (closed) terms t of type τ .
 This rule might involve an infinite number of premises if the domain of the type τ is infinite.
 If the type τ is defined inductively, a proof by induction can replace the need for infinite premises with finite premises (the base cases and inductive cases) but with the need to discover invariants.
-Another more intensional approach, however, involves introducing a new variable, say, $c : \tau$, that has not been introduced before in the proof, and to prove the formula B[c/x]instead.
+Another more intensional approach, however, involves introducing a new variable, say, $c:\tau$, that has not been introduced before in the proof, and attempting to prove the formula B[c/x] instead.
 In natural deduction and sequent calculus proofs, such new variables are called eigenvariables, and they are used to prove universally quantified formulas generically.

-In Gentzen's original presentation of the sequent calculus [Gentzen 1969], eigenvariables were immutable: once an eigenvariable is introduced (reading proofs bottom-up), it is not used as a site for substitution.
-In other words, Gentzen's eigenvariables did not vary during proof search: rather they acted more as new, scoped constants.

-The intensional interpretation of quantifiers generally entails the extensional interpretation: the following argument shows that this is a simple consequence of the cut-elimination theorem.
-Assume that the sequent $\Gamma \longrightarrow \forall x.B$ is proved using the introduction of \forall on the right from the premise $\Gamma \longrightarrow B[c/x]$, where c is an eigenvariable and $\Pi(c)$ is a proof of this premise.
+In Gentzen's original presentation of the sequent calculus [Gentzen 1969], eigenvariables are immutable during proof search: once an eigenvariable is introduced (reading proofs bottom-up), it is not used as a site for substitution.
+In other words, eigenvariables did not vary during proof search: rather they acted more as new, scoped constants.
+As we now illustrate, it is the proof of cut-elimination that generally requires substitutions for eigenvariables: Assume that the sequent $\Gamma \longrightarrow \forall x.B$ is proved using the introduction of \forall on the right from the premise $\Gamma \longrightarrow B[c/x]$, where c is an eigenvariable and $\Pi(c)$ is a proof of this premise.
 Similarly, assume that the sequent $\Gamma', \forall xB \longrightarrow C$ is proved using the introduction of \forall on the left from the premise $\Gamma', B[t/x] \longrightarrow C$, where t is some term.
 To reduce the rank of the cut formula $\forall x.B$ between the sequents $\Gamma \longrightarrow \forall x.B$ and $\Gamma', \forall xB \longrightarrow C$, the eigenvariable c in the sequent calculus proof $\Pi(c)$ must be substituted by t to yield a proof $\Pi(t)$ of $\Gamma \longrightarrow B[t/x]$: in this way, the cut-formula is now the smaller formula B[t/x].
-In Gentzen, this role of c in $\Pi(c)$ as a site for substitution only takes place in the meta-theory of proofs and not in proofs themselves.
+In Gentzen, eigenvariables are sites for substitution only in the meta-theory of proofs and not in proofs themselves.